How to Stop a Dog from Chasing Cats

 It is best to start training for good behavior when your new dog is still a puppy if you have the chance, but we all know that this is not always the case.
 From adopting rescue dogs to introducing a cat into the family after your dog has reached adulthood, the opportunity is not always available.
 Regardless of the situation you are in, the following training tips are some of the most successful tactics for ensuring the safety and happiness of both cats and dogs.
 Remember that this is a multi-faceted approach that won’t change your dog’s high prey drive overnight, but is a process that takes time for growth and development.

 If you do have a family cat in the house, then it is important to make sure that they have a safe place to go to when they are feeling stressed or need a time-out.
 Cat towers or smaller cat doors that lead outside or to a separate room are great safe areas for cats.
 This way, your dog is not always in the presence of the cat, and you cat has a place to escape to until your dog start exhibiting calm behavior.

-For times with limited pet supervision, it is recommended to use a playpen, exercise pen, or baby gate to separate the dog and cat, making sure that your cat avoids any stressful situations and your dog does not have the opportunity to misbehave.
+For times with limited pet supervision, it is recommended to use a playpen, exercise pen, or other indoor enclosure to separate the dog and cat, making sure that your cat avoids any stressful situations and your dog does not have the opportunity to misbehave.
 This is especially important if you have a new puppy who has yet to see a certified professional dog trainer or another dog behaviorist.

 According to animal behavior consultants, one of the most prominent indicators of initiating a chase is staring.
 If your dog is intently staring at the cat, there is a pretty high chance that they want to bolt after the cat.
 Keep an eye out for staring, because stopping the process as early on as possible is crucial in long term behavioral change.